mazong1123/jekyll-now/_posts/2017-03-11-minimum-moves-to-equal-array-elements.md

 Take a look at the steps in our method.
 We depends on iterations heavily.
 We cannot improve the performance if the iterations cannot be eliminated.

-Let's look at the final state of the array: we have n elements with a same value f.
+Let's look at the final status of the array: we have n elements with a same value f.
 What's the changes to the initial status?
 In each move, we have to increase the values of n - 1 elements.
 So when we reach the final status, we increased m * (n - 1) values to the initial array.
-Now we get a very important property:
+Now we get a very important equation:

 ```
 sum(array) + m * (n - 1) = n * f